Three members act in inquest concerning the death of a Lance Corporal on an air weapons range - Mar 2026

 - Craft Development SCI v Actis LLP & Ors [2024] EWHC 484 (KB)

-She was a Kennedy Scholar at Harvard Law School between 2021 and 2022.
+She was a Kennedy Scholar at Harvard Law School.
 Alongside her academic studies, she volunteered as a student attorney and represented defendants accused of criminal misdemeanors and an individual serving a sentence for second-degree murder in his parole proceedings.

 Before being called to the Bar, Paula spent several years as a Parliamentary Adviser in the Northern Ireland Assembly and House of Commons, including to the Official Opposition’s shadow ministerial team for Exiting the European Union.